MaartenPJ/ADS-portfolio/README.md

 Learning Objective: Working in a team
 Situation:
-This minor required me to work in an international, multidisciplinary team to work on the project.
+This minor required me to work in an international, multidisciplinary team to finish a project.
 I have worked in several different teams in the past with varying levels of efficiency and cooperation.
 Task:
 From the start of the minor, I was determined to try to take an active role in ensuring the tasks were planned ahead properly and the work was divided equally among the members of the group.
 Action: